Inclusive fitness: Parent–offspring conflict and optimization

-Criticism
+Opposing view

 A 2010 paper by Martin Nowak, Corina Tarnita, and E. O. Wilson suggested that standard natural selection theory is superior to inclusive fitness theory, stating that the interactions between cost and benefit cannot be explained only in terms of relatedness.
 This, Nowak said, makes Hamilton's rule at worst superfluous and at best ad hoc.
-Gardner in turn was critical of the paper, describing it as "a really terrible article", and along with other co-authors has written a reply, submitted to Nature.
+Gardner in turn was critical of the paper, describing it as "a really terrible article", and along with 136 co-authors wrote a reply, submitted to Nature.
+The disagreement stems from a long history of confusion over what Hamilton's rule represents.
+Hamilton's rule gives the direction of mean phenotypic change (directional selection) so long as fitness is linear in phenotype, and the utility of Hamilton's rule is simply a reflection of when it is suitable to consider fitness as being linear in phenotype.
+The primary (and strictest) case is when evolution proceeds in very small mutational steps.
+Under such circumstances Hamilton's rule then emerges as the result of taking a first order Taylor series approximation of fitness with regards to phenotype.
+This assumption of small mutational steps (otherwise known as δ-weak selection) is often made on the basis of Fisher's geometric model and underpins much of modern evolutionary theory.

 In work prior to Nowak et al. (2010), various authors derived different versions of a formula for $r$, all designed to preserve Hamilton's rule.
 Orlove noted that if a formula for $r$ is defined so as to ensure that Hamilton's rule is preserved, then the approach is by definition ad hoc.
 However, he published an unrelated derivation of the same formula for $r$ – a derivation designed to preserve two statements about the rate of selection – which on its own was similarly ad hoc.
 Orlove argued that the existence of two unrelated derivations of the formula for $r$ reduces or eliminates the ad hoc nature of the formula, and of inclusive fitness theory as well.
 The derivations were demonstrated to be unrelated by corresponding parts of the two identical formulae for $r$ being derived from the genotypes of different individuals.
 The parts that were derived from the genotypes of different individuals were terms to the right of the minus sign in the covariances in the two versions of the formula for $r$.
 By contrast, the terms left of the minus sign in both derivations come from the same source.
+In populations containing only two trait values, it has since been shown that $r$ is in fact Sewall Wright's coefficient of relationship.

-One study suggest the c/b ratio be considered as a continuum of this behavioral trait rather than discontinuous in nature.
-From this approach fitness transactions can be better observed because there is more to what is happening to affect an individual's fitness than just losing and gaining (Engles, W.R.
-1982).
+Engles (1982) suggested that the c/b ratio be considered as a continuum of this behavioural trait rather than discontinuous in nature.
+From this approach fitness transactions can be better observed because there is more to what is happening to affect an individual's fitness than just losing and gaining.